-This 2023 motorcycle buyers guide highlights new or significantly updated street-legal models available in the U.S. So far, only a few 2023 models have been announced, mostly adventure bikes, and we’ve had a chance to test several of them.
-We include a couple of 2024 teasers too.
+This 2023 motorcycle buyers guide highlights new or significantly updated street-legal models available in the U.S. We include a couple of 2024 teasers too.
 We will continually update the guide as new models are available, so be sure to bookmark this page and check back often.

 Related Story: 2022 Motorcycle Buyers Guide: New Street Models

 Organized in alphabetical order by manufacturer, our guide includes photos, pricing, key update info, and links to first looks and – when available – first rides, road tests, and video reviews of each motorcycle.

 The 2023 Aprilia RS 660 Extrema will include updated and new standard equipment.
 The bike still features a liquid-cooled 659cc DOHC parallel-Twin making a claimed 100 hp and 49.4 lb-ft of torque at 8,500 rpm but has a lighter street-legal exhaust system by SC Project with a carbon silencer positioned on the right side and a new carbon engine undercover.
 Standard electronics on the RS 660 include traction control, cornering ABS, engine brake, engine map, and wheelie control – all adjustable – as well as five ride modes (Road and Track, three fixed and two customizable).
 Pricing has not yet been announced.